 - Elmgrove United Methodist Church, 1500 Spencerport Rd, Rochester, NY 14606: Group will be held weekly on Thursday evenings at 6:30pm.
 This group provides support to anyone who has experienced a death of a loved one.
 Facilitated by Carrie Horton and Debbie Carey.
 Please call prior to your first meeting.

 - Church of the Assumption 20 East Ave.
 Fairport, NY 14450: Young widow or widower group.
 Group will provide support to any adult ages 40-60 that has experienced the death of a spouse.
-The group will be held each Monday Facilitated by Michele Allman, LMSW VNS Bereavement coordinator and Annabeth McCorkle.
+The group will be held each Monday at 4:30pm and facilitated by Michele Allman, LMSW, Bereavement Coordinator for Visiting Nurse Hospice and Annabeth McCorkle.
 Please call for information.

 Please call :